NewcastleRSE/synthetic_data_metrics/README.md

 ### Main Branch
 Protected and can only be pushed to via pull requests.
 Should be considered stable and a representation of production code.
 Additional rules can be created in Settings > Branches.

+For a pull request to be merged, the linting GitHub Action and GitGuardian Security checks must pass.

 ### Dev Branch
 Should be considered fragile, code should compile and run but features may be prone to errors.